 (3 Lec, 1 3-hr Lab) Introduction to the design of digital systems with an emphasis on design methods and the implementation and use of fundamental digital components.
 Pre: 160 or 110 or ICS 111 or consent.

 Sophomore level individual or team project under EE faculty direction and guidance.
 The project provides design experience and develops practical skills.
 Repeatable unlimited times.
 CENG, EE, and PREN majors only.
 A-F only.
-Pre: sophomore standing or consent. (cross-listed as ENGR 296)
+Pre: sophomore standing or higher. (cross-listed as ENGR 296)

 Discrete time and continuous time signals and systems, linear systems, convolution, Fourier series, Fourier transform, sampling.
 Pre: 213 and either MATH 244 or MATH 253A; or consent.